LibraStack/UnityMvvmToolkit/README.md

 </ui:UXML>
 ```

-The `ItemViewModel` can be serialized and deserialized without any issues.

 To achieve the same result, but with minimal boilerplate code, you can automatically create an observable backing field using the `[WithObservableBackingField]` attribute from [UnityMvvmToolkit.Generator](https://github.com/LibraStack/UnityMvvmToolkit.Generator).

 ```csharp